icuong/icuong/_html/01-html-introduction.md

 ## What is HTML?

 HTML is stands for Hyper Text Markup Language, it's not a programming language, it's a markup language for creating Web pages
-- `.HTML describes the structure of a Web page`
+- HTML describes the structure of a Web page
-- `.HTML consists of a series of elements`
+- HTML consists of a series of elements
-- `.HTML elements tell the browser how to display the content`
+- HTML elements tell the browser how to display the content

 **Note:** **HTML elements** are represented by tags.
 The elements used to "markup" to annotate text, images, and other content for display in a Web browser.
 {: .notice--warning}